 The right to trial by jury is generally not afforded to defendants charged only with infractions or petty offenses.
 Defendants charged with felonies or misdemeanors that actually result in confinement to a jail or prison are entitled to the advice and representation of a court appointed counsel (see USCA.Const.Amend.6).
 Defendants charged with infractions or misdemeanors that do not result in incarceration are not entitled to court appointed counsel.

 Accused felons must generally be present during their trials, while accused misdemeanants may agree to waive their right to be present.
 The testimony of defendants and witnesses may be impeached on the ground of a former felony conviction.
 But a misdemeanor is not considered sufficiently serious to be grounds for impeachment in most jurisdictions.
 Because of all the additional procedural safeguards afforded to defendants charged with more serious criminal offenses, defendants must usually consent to any prosecution effort to downgrade a criminal offense to a lower level at which fewer safeguards are offered.

-As you can see, classifications can have a significant impact on your case.
-While they depend on the specific crimes you are charged with, remember that a skilled criminal defense attorney can negotiate with a prosecutor for reduced or alternate charges.
-Get in touch with a criminal defense attorney today to answer your questions and to receive a review of your case at no charge.
+As you can see, the classification of crimes can have a significant impact on your case.
+While the classification depends on the specific crimes you're charged with, remember that an experienced attorney can negotiate with a prosecutor to get reduced or alternate charges.
+Get in touch with a skilled criminal defense attorney near you today to answer your questions and to find out about your options.